JAFisher/HTML5-video-player--fVideo--/readme.md

-fPlayer
+fVideo
 =======

 Manage HTML5 Video with a fully customisible skin.
 --------------------------------------------------

-fPlayer does the hardwork so you dont have to, a lightweight framework that manages the tedium of skinning html5 videoplayer, managing file formats seek/buffer, fullscreen options, volume controls, annotations, captions open to feature requests :) and donations lols.
+fVideo does the hardwork so you dont have to, a lightweight framework that manages the tedium of skinning html5 videoplayer, managing file formats seek/buffer, fullscreen options, volume controls, annotations, captions open to feature requests :) and donations lols.